04

 1. The seller-recommended surveyor.
 The broker introduces a surveyor whose work they know; the report is calibrated for the deal closing.
 Engage your own surveyor through your independent adviser.

 2. The closing rush.
 Another buyer is interested, the marina slot is being lost, prices are about to move.
-Closing acceleration is almost always the seller's interest.
-Three weeks of additional due diligence costs nothing and saves significantly.
+Closing acceleration is almost always the seller's interest; three weeks of additional due diligence costs nothing and saves significantly.

 3. Inadequate survey scope.
 The buyer accepts a quote that excludes paint, electronics, or full mechanical inspection because the seller's recent class survey "covered it."
 Class surveys are not buyer-side surveys.